Here are your most toxic personality traits, based on your Chinese zodiac sign

 Birth years: 1923, 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019

 The world is a cruel place to be, but people born in the Year of the Pig simply don’t get it!
 They’ll naively believe anyone’s hollow promises, get treated like a doormat and still won’t take a second to forgive that person.
 They only want to see the best in people, so much so that they’re completely blind to their red flags.
-This zodiac sign is very indecisive, always letting others lead the way and make life-changing decisions for them.
+This zodiac sign is very indecisive, always letting others lead the way and make life-changing decisions for them, which inadvertently turns this lack of decisiveness one of their toxic traits.

 Pigs, it’s high time you have some faith in your abilities!
 It’s okay to make mistakes, because at the end of the day what matters is that you tried.
 If you keep acting like a dimwit, you’ll be stuck in a rut chasing others for validation.

-Do you relate to any of the worst traits of your Chinese zodiac sign?
+Do you relate to any of the toxic traits of your Chinese zodiac sign?

 Frequently Asked Questions (FAQs)